LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 I failed to resolve my confusion around the [shopify_app gem](https://github.com/Shopify/shopify_app).

 One of my goals is to get a vanilla Rails app working as a Shopify app.
 Shopify created this gem for us but it appears it has recently become incompatible with Shopify's new and recommended "managed installation", at least I believe that it has!?
 This is my next focus.
-To bo continued...
+To be continued...

 Actually a win because:
 1. I learned why [Remix](https://remix.run/) and not [Rails](https://rubygems.org/gems/rails/versions) is the golden path to create a new Shopify app.
 Shopify owns Remix!